nh-server/switch-guide/docs/user_guide/sysnand/making_essential_backups.md

 ### Instructions

+!!! tip ""

     1. Enter RCM and inject the Hekate payload
     2. Use the touch screen to navigate to `Tools` and then `Backup eMMC`
     3. Tap on `eMMC BOOT0 & BOOT1`
        - This may take a few minutes
     4. Tap on `Close` to continue, then tap on `eMMC RAW GPP`
        - This will take a long time
        - On FAT32 SD cards or cards that have less than 32 gigabytes of space available, the NAND will be split into 1 or 2 gigabyte parts.
           - Hekate will stop producing these parts when it runs out of space.
 When this happens, do the following:
           - Power off your system
           - Insert your SD card into your PC
           - Move all files from the `backup` folder on your SD card to a safe location on your PC
           - Insert your SD card into your Switch
           - Enter RCM again, inject Hekate again, and continue the backup by tapping on `Tools` > `Backup eMMC` > `eMMC RAW GPP`
           - Repeat the process until the NAND is completely dumped
     5. Press `Close` > `Home` > `Power Off`
     6. Insert your SD card into your PC
     7. Copy the `backup` folder on your SD card to a safe location on your PC

 &nbsp;

-!!!note "Note: Restoring your nand backup"
-    Your nand backup will be located in the `backup` folder on the root of your sd.
-If you ever need to restore your backup, the instructions are [here](/././extras/nandrestore)

-!!!tip "Note: If your SD card is FAT32"
-        Your nand backup will be in multiple parts, you can join the parts together by using this <a href="https://github.com/CTCaer/hekate/releases/download/v5.0.0/joiner_scripts_for_windows_linux_macos.zip" target="_blank">script</a>.

 -----

+&nbsp;

 ### Getting your Console's Unique Keys